• Instagram

 Strain to remove all the chicken and vegetables.
 Season with salt or soy sauce, if you'd like (optional).

-Make this in an Instant Pot
+Make Chicken Stock in an Instant Pot

+Add all your chicken bones and vegetable ingredients to an Instant Pot.
 Cover all the ingredients with water, using at least 3 quarts of water.
 Bring the water to a simmer.
 Spoon off any foam that arises to the surface.

 Lock the lid and cook on high pressure for 40 minutes, then release the pressure manually.
+Strain to remove all the chicken and vegetables.
+Season with salt or soy sauce, if you’d like (optional).

 Add all your chicken bones and vegetable ingredients to a slow cooker.